nginxinc/nginx-controller-lab/docs/background.rst

 In 2001 the Lending business unit branched into the retail personal finance space.
 In 2020 that retail (personal finance) space embarked on a new trading platform for customers.

-In this exercise we will be working with the lending business unit and the retail space.
-We will engage with David, Olvia, Tony and Samatha.
+In this exercise we will be working with the lending business unit and various folks supporting the retail efforts.
+Specifically, we will engage with David, Olvia, Tony, and Samatha.

-David is a network engineer within the lending business unit.
-He is responsible for
+David a network engineer is responsible for the overall NGINX Controller platform.
+Responsible for some of the security and network routing core routing and corresponding security requirements in the lending business unit.

-- NGINX Controller platform
-- networking and core routing
-- security

-Olivia is a DevOps engineer within the lending business unit.
-She is responsible for
+Olivia, a DevOps engineer, is responsible for curating the pipelines and the NGINX configurations.

-- NGINX configurations
-- curiation of CI/CD pipelines

-Tony is a app developer within the retail business unit.
-He is responsible for

-- the core service center applications
+Tony, an applicaton developer is responsible for portions of the core service center applications.

-Samantha is a DevOps engineer within the retail business unit.
-She is responsible for

-- curiation of CI/CD pipelines
-- the new trading application
-- other applications in the marketing space
+In the Retail Business Unit we have Samantha who is responsible for DevOps pipelines and getting the new trading and other apps to market.